History of international law: Early history

-Basic concepts of international law such as treaties can be traced back thousands of years.
-Early examples of treaties include around 2100 BC an agreement between the rulers of the city-states of Lagash and Umma in Mesopotamia, inscribed on a stone block, setting a prescribed boundary between their two states.
+Basic concepts of international law, such as treaties, date back thousands of years; early examples include an agreement between the rulers of the city-states of Lagash and Umma in Mesopotamia, inscribed on a stone block and setting a prescribed boundary between the two states around 2100 BC.
 Around 1000 BC, an agreement was signed between Ramses II of Egypt and the king of the Hittites establishing "eternal peace and brotherhood" between their two nations: dealing with respect for each other's territory and establishing a form of defensive alliance.

 The ancient Greeks before Alexander the Great formed many small states that constantly interacted.
 In peace and in war, an inter-state culture evolved that prescribed certain rules for how these states would interact.
 These rules did not apply to interactions with non-Greek states, but among themselves the Greek inter-state community resembled in some respects the modern international community.

 The Roman Empire did not develop an international law, as it acted without regard to any external rules in its dealings with those territories that were not already part of the empire.
 The Romans did, however, form municipal laws governing the interactions between private Roman citizens and foreigners.
 These laws, called the jus gentium (as opposed to the jus civile governing interactions between citizens) codified some ideas of basic fairness, and attributed some rules to an objective, independent "natural law."
 These jus gentium ideas of fairness and natural law have survived and are reflected in modern international law.

 Early Islamic law's principles concerning military conduct and the treatment of prisoners of war under the early Caliphate are considered precursors to international humanitarian law.
 The many requirements on how prisoners of war should be treated included, for example, providing shelter, food and clothing, respecting their cultures, and preventing any acts of execution, rape or revenge.
 Some of these principles were not codified in Western international law until modern times.
 Islamic law under the early Caliphate institutionalised humanitarian limitations on military conduct, including attempts to limit the severity of war, guidelines for ceasing hostilities, distinguishing between civilians and combatants, preventing unnecessary destruction, and caring for the sick and wounded.